 This pilot project will support RTOs by mapping licensing, legislative, regulatory, and certification requirements against key training ‘touchpoints’ to encourage consistent interpretation and use across the system:

-The research approach will involve:
+The research approach involved:

 - Content sourcing: identifying and recording specific legislative, licensing and regulatory requirements against current ACM qualifications and units of competency.